 - You can also freeze it for up to 3 months.

 Questions about this zucchini soup recipe?
-Did you make it?
+Leave a star rating and review if you made it!
 Talk to me in the comments below!

 - 3 pounds zucchini chopped